-- 2 The Council has adopted this Code in accordance with the duty in the 2011 Act to promote and maintain high standards of behaviour by Subject Members. - 3 It is a Subject Member's personal responsibility to comply with this Code. - 4 This Code is consistent with and based upon the Principles of Public Life (also known as the Nolan Principles): selflessness, integrity, objectivity, accountability, openness, honesty, and leadership. - 5 The Appendices hereto form part of this Code.
+- 2 The Council has adopted this Code in accordance with the duty in the 2011 Act to promote and maintain high standards of behaviour by Subject Members. - 3 It is a Subject Member's (see Glossary "a Councillor or Co-Opt whenever they are acting, claiming to act, or giving the impression they are acting, in their capacity as a Councillor or Co-Opt") personal responsibility to comply with this Code. - 4 This Code is consistent with and based upon the Principles of Public Life (also known as the Nolan Principles): selflessness, integrity, objectivity, accountability, openness, honesty, and leadership. - 5 The Appendices hereto form part of this Code. - 6 The Communications Protocol in Appendix D applies to Officers as well as to Subject Members.